 “When the rectum is involved by endometriosis, it frequently scars forward to the back of the uterus, causing what is known as obliteration of the cul de sac.
 This indicates the presence of deeply invasive disease in the uterosacral ligaments, the cul de sac, and usually the front wall of the rectum itself with what is called a rectal nodule.
 The disease can occasionally invade the rear wall of the vagina as well.”

-Studies indicate that women who have an obliterated Pouch of Douglas are three times more likely to have bowel Endo than women without an obliterated cul-de-sac.
+Studies indicate that people who have an obliterated Pouch of Douglas are three times more likely to have bowel Endo than someone without an obliterated cul-de-sac.

-Transvaginal ultrasounds may also be beneficial if a physician suspects bowel Endo – women who have ovarian cysts have a 30% chance of having Endo on their bowels.
+Transvaginal ultrasounds may also be beneficial if a physician suspects bowel Endo – those who have ovarian cysts have a 30% chance of having Endo on their bowels.
 New studies are finding that transvaginal (and transrectum) ultrasounds may be able to “pick up” bowel lesions as masses on the screen and that they may hold a distinct shape of their own.

 A CT scan or MRI may be conducted of your pelvic region to rule out other obstructions or masses, as written in this interesting article on the usefulness of pre-diagnosis with imaging studies.
 Likewise, a colonoscopy, sigmoidoscopy, or barium enema may be used to rule out other GI illnesses; however, they often show up negative for Endometriosis.
-That’s because the Endo most-often resides outside the bowel…not the inside…so these tests cannot detect Endo.
+That’s because the Endo often resides outside the bowel…not the inside…so these tests cannot detect Endo.
 But there are cases where “polyps” or “lesions” found in these internal tests have come back as positive for Endometriosis…or something that prompts more investigation.

-Unfortunately, the only way to confirm a suspected case of bowel Endo is to cut you open, look inside, and biopsy the lesions.
+Unfortunately, the only way to confirm a suspected case of bowel Endo is to cut you open, look inside, and biopsy any discovered lesions.

 Like all other forms of Endometriosis, the treatment is pretty much the same:

 - Patience – the Wait & See method – if the symptoms are bearable, ride them out.
 Be patient.
-Literally, wait and see what happens…or wait for your next excision surgery;
+Literally, wait and see what happens…or wait for your next surgery;

 - Medication – pain killers, NSAIDs, aromatase inhibitors, GnRH antagonists, birth control pills/IUD, or other medications may offer a reduction in symptoms; and,